scala/scala3/docs/docs/reference/contextual-implicit/relationship-implicits.md

   - If the right hand side is a simple reference, we can use a forwarder to that reference without caching it.
-  - If the right hand side is more complex, but still known to be pure, we can create a `val` that computes it ahead of time.
+  - If the right hand side is more complex, but still known to be a pure path, we can create a `val` that computes it ahead of time.

  Examples: